hounfodji/hounfodji/README.md

 - 👀 I’m interested in WEB DEVELOPMENT, MOBILE DEVELOPMENT, AI and CLOUD COMPUTING.

-- 🌱 I’m currently expanding my AI skills to combine software engineering with AI technologies, aiming to create innovative solutions and tackle complex challenges across various industries.
+- 🌱 Currently, I'm expanding my skills in cloud engineering, exploring AWS, Azure, and GCP, with a focus on serverless architectures and containerization.

 - ⚡ In my free time, I solve problems on HackerRank, leetcode and read tech articles.